phluid61/internet-drafts/file-scheme/draft.md

 ## User Information  {#ext-userinfo}

-It might be necessary to include user information such as a username in a file URI, for example when mapping a VMS file path with a node reference that includes an access control string.
+It might be necessary to include user information such as a user name in a file URI, for example when mapping a VMS file path with a node reference that includes an access control string.